An Intervention Short Story

 -Well I had better get going then.-

 They were facing the worst-case scenario for this world – the rabble conquering all and setting back any emerging more cultured civilisations by centuries.
 It also raised the spectre of full military intervention being the only likely path to success – but if word of that reached earth there would be a massive political fuss to be played out over the global and system-wide media.
 That might lead to the cancelling other missions, a disaster she didn’t want to contemplate.
 The anti-interventionists would rather see the invading hordes succeed than see even a limited and controlled military interference.
 How would Jack see this?
 After that video he would detest the idea of walking away.
-He’d see it as a justification for less discretion in the use of his high-tech gear to quickly avert their destruction and enslavement before he was taken off-world.
+He’d see it as a justification for less discretion in the use of his high-tech gear to quickly avert destruction and enslavement before he was taken off-world.
 It now looked like the mission would be either much more exciting or completely cancelled – one extreme or the other.

 She didn’t know how she was going to explain it to him and decided to wait for the final instruction to arrive.